Convenient Trailer Tongue Hinge For Storage

 Look at the photos below showing the installed, functioning device.
 Again, these are from the Fulton website.
 Note the location and routing of the trailer safety chains.

 Safety Chains on the Trailer Tongue HingeSee the little guide for the chains just under the hitch?
-That’s a really critical part of safety when using one of these hinges.
+That is a really critical part of safety when using one of these hinges.
 Their instructions even state: “Route safety chains through guide on bottom of swing tongue.
 Check that safety chains are long enough to reach a tow vehicle and will not bind or drag during normal towing conditions.

 Also, note the attachment of the safety chains to the main part of the tongue.
 That location takes the trailer tongue hinge out of the picture in a drastic emergency.